v1kko/daetools/trunk/daetools-package/daetools/docs/pyDAE_user_guide.rst

    # Or simply:
    self.myVar = daeVariable("myVar", variableType, parentModel, "description", [myDomain])

-Initializing variables
+Initialising variables
 ~~~~~~~~~~~~~~~~~~~~~~
-Variables are initialized in the :py:meth:`pyActivity.daeSimulation.SetUpVariables`
+Variables are initialised in the :py:meth:`pyActivity.daeSimulation.SetUpVariables` function:
-function:

-* To assign the variable value/fix the degrees of freedom use the following:
+* To assign the variable value/fix the degrees of freedom the following can be used:

   .. code-block:: python